Cabinet Secretariat (Pakistan)

-The Cabinet Secretariat is an administrative body within the government of Pakistan that functions to support the prime minister, the Cabinet, and the federal ministries.
-It serves as the principal agency responsible for coordinating the implementation of government policies and ensuring smooth communication between various federal departments and ministries.
-It also monitors the execution of decisions made by the Cabinet, aiming to improve government efficiency and transparency.
+The Cabinet Division is an administrative secratariat responsible for administration of the Government of Pakistan.
+The Cabinet Division provides bureaucratic assistance between the Cabinet of Pakistan and the Prime Minister of Pakistan, and facilitates coordination between federal executive ministries and independent federal agencies of the Government of Pakistan.

+The Cabinet Division functions and reports under the Prime Minister of Pakistan and its business operations are directed by the Cabinet Secretary.
+Currently, Dr. Karmran Ali Afzal is currenytly serving the cabinet secretary as of 2026.

 History

 The Cabinet Secretariat of Pakistan was established soon after the country gained independence in 1947.
 Initially, it played a role in supporting the newly-formed federal government by assisting with policy-making and ensuring the proper execution of decisions.
 Over time, its role expanded, and the Cabinet Secretariat became central to the coordination of government operations.
 It plays a crucial role in maintaining administrative efficiency, and ensuring that government decisions are effectively implemented.

 Functions and responsibilities

 The Cabinet Secretariat undertakes several essential functions such as assisting the prime minister and the Cabinet by preparing schedules for meetings, recording decisions, and ensuring that these decisions are communicated to relevant ministries and agencies for execution.

 The Secretariat also acts as a central coordinating body among ministries, addressing inter-ministerial conflicts and ensuring alignment of government policies.
 It monitors the implementation of Cabinet decisions to ensure they are executed in a timely and efficient manner.

 In addition, the Secretariat manages public grievances related to government functions, directing complaints to the appropriate departments and overseeing corrective measures.
 It coordinates with provincial governments to ensure consistent application of federal policies across Pakistan’s provinces.

 The Cabinet Secretariat also plays a central role in civil service management through its Establishment Division, which handles appointments, promotions, and general administration within the federal civil service.